Analysis: Fluminense "overcomes" elimination and maintains recent sovereignty in the Fla-Flus scoreboard | fluminense

 “We don’t have to think too much about Palmeiras.
 Fluminense has to make their championship.
 They have to try to dedicate themselves as they did in the game (of Flamengo), if they surrender that we will reap good results in the future, Diniz”.

-Fluminense returns to the field only on September 28, a Wednesday, when they receive Juventude, at 19:00 (Brasília time), for the 28th round of the Brazilian Championship.
+Fluminense returns to the field only on September 28, a Wednesday, when it receives Juventude, at 19:00 (Brasília time), for the 28th round of the Brazilian Championship.
 There will be a FIFA Date this week and so there is a big gap between Fla-Flu and the next game.

 🎧 Listen to the ge Fluminense podcast 🎧